 Enter the artist, in this case Taranaki sculptor, Chauncey Flay.
 Chauncey celebrates the natural object by excavating it from its own environment.
 He repurposes it, works with it, makes it shine (literally) and in so doing, celebrates the many materials he uses (rocks, coral, stones), dug deep from beneath the earth or ocean.
 He picks up a fractured and veined rock, studies it for a considerable time, and finally wielding a hammer, splits it.
 Then using a flat lap with a diamond pad, Chauncey begins to polish different aspects of the rock, until it is smooth and faceted.
 Often adding other pieces of rock to the sculpture, Flay may reconnect these pieces by using neodymium magnets, polyfiller or even simple concrete.
 The finished artworks are sublime in their juxtaposition between light and dark, rough and smooth, emptiness and solidity and speak to a world of space and time.

 Chauncey Flay is influenced by architectural ‘Brutalism’ and often uses the concept of bunkers or shelters in his exploration of form.
-Chauncey is good friends with New Zealand stone artist, Joe Sheehan and is influenced by a wide range of artists including, a Rachel Whiteread, Christian Boltanski and Ana Mendieta.
+Chauncey is good friends with New Zealand stone artist, Joe Sheehan, and is influenced by a wide range of artists including, Rachel Whiteread, Christian Boltanski and Ana Mendieta.

-Flay grew up in New Plymouth and lived in Germany and Poland for 4 years before settling for the Cook Islands with his family.
-Flay then studied art at the Auckland University of Technology and now resides in his hometown Opunake, Taranaki.
+Flay grew up in New Plymouth and studied art at the Auckland University of Technology.
+He has lived in Germany and Poland and also spent six years living in the Cook Islands with his family.
+Flay now resides in Opunake, Taranaki.